-The Pima County Department of Transportation will accomplish all property acquisitions in accordance with Public Law 91-646, as amended, and the Uniform Regulations as promulgated by the U.S. Department of Transportation.
+The Non-Federal Sponsor will accomplish all property acquisitions in accordance with Public Law 91-646, as amended, and the Uniform Regulations as promulgated by the U.S. Department of Transportation.
 The property needed for the project footprint is largely unimproved and within the vacant floodplain and floodway.
-The project has been formulated such that there will not be any displacements of businesses or residences triggering relocation assistance benefits.
+The project has been formulated such that there would not be any displacements of businesses or residences triggering relocation assistance benefits.